Inirit/Reuploader/README.md

 A web extension for quickly and easily rehosting images.

+## Status

+* Nov.
+19
+  * Basic feature set is now implemented.
+  * Nothing has been published yet, but I'm hoping to do so soon.
+  * Code still needs some cleanup
+* Nov.
+15
-Still in early development, plus I don't know how to make web extensions.
+  * Still in early development, plus I don't know how to make web extensions.
+  * I hate JavaScript.

 ## Building